COVID-19-related measures taken by the GGNB - Information for GGNB doctoral students (28 January 2021)

-In addition to the regulations and measures of the Presidential Board (Präsidium) of the University, which you receive at your student email accounts, we would like to inform you of the following measures taken by the GGNB in the light of the ongoing COVID-19 crisis:
+In addition to the regulations and measures of the Presidential Board (Präsidium) of the University, which are communicated in the regular UniNews you receive at your student email accounts and which you can also find here, we would like to inform you of the following measures taken by the GGNB in the light of the ongoing COVID-19 pandemic:

 Admission, Enrollment, Residence & Visa